Center-for-Atmospheric-Research-ATMOS/PROPHESY/data/cylinder_radius_10.0/README.md

 # model.xlsx

+Each sheet in a data file corresponds to a prenetration depth.
-the content of the model file is labeled
+The content of the model file is labeled

   - H:	       geometry factor assuming a uniform beam profile
   - H_true:	   geometry factor including the beam profile